Checkmarx/kics/README.md

 ## Installation

-This section describes installation procedure of ICE
+This section describes installation procedure of ICE.

 ## Contributing